 You will want to specify the monthly payment date and manner of payment.
 You will also establish life insurance for the payer that covers the remaining amount of the support.
 In some circumstances, spouses may negotiate to do a one-time lump sum “property settlement payment” in lieu of monthly payments.

 There are several factors the courts consider when making a spousal support ruling.
 The main factors that are relevant to all three types of support (transitional, compensatory, and maintenance) include:

 - the requesting spouse’s work experience, employment skills, and income potential

 - which spouse has custody of the child(ren) and which spouse pays child support

-While the Oregon courts historically considered how each spouse’s taxes would be affected by the spousal support, that is no longer relevant, as the tax code changes taking affect in January, 2019 rendered spousal support a non-taxable event.
+While the Oregon courts historically considered how each spouse’s taxes would be affected by the spousal support, that is no longer relevant.
+The tax code changes implemented in January, 2019 rendered spousal support a non-taxable event.

 The Main Approaches for Determining Spousal Support

 Unlike child support in Oregon, there is no official calculator for figuring out a fair spousal support arrangement.
 Furthermore, the range of factors legally considered leaves a lot of “grey areas” and lends complexity to any attempt at a simple calculation.
 The process of determining a fair and reasonable spousal support settlement amount in Oregon may differ, depending on the divorce professional assisting you.
 Some of the approaches are: